0xStressedd/0xStressedd/README.md

 ### Hi there, I'm 0xStresedd 👋

-- 🔭 I’m currently working on DankDefender, which will detect and remove MEMZ malware.
+- 🔭 I’m currently working on DLLS and DLL injection techniques.
 - 📫 How to reach me: On Discord: 0xStressedd#3136
 - 😄 Pronouns: He/His